dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

   *Note*:

   + Network connection is required for the license to work.
-  + If nothing is specified, a 7-day (public) trial license will be used by default which is the case in the above "hello world" sample.
+  + If nothing is specified, a 7-day (public) trial will be used by default which is the case in the above "hello world" example.
   + The license is actually fetched during the creation of an `BarcodeScanner` or `BarcodeReader` object.
   + If a public network connection is not available, you can choose to host a license server in your private network or even get an offline license that does not require any network connection.
 [Contact us](https://www.dynamsoft.com/company/contact/) for more information.

 #### 2.2.2 Specify the location of the "engine" files

   The "engine" files refer to *.worker.js, *.wasm.js and *.wasm, etc. which are loaded by the main library at runtime.
-This configuration option uses the API `engineResourcePath` and is often not required as these files usually are in the same location with the main library (dbr.js).
-However, in cases where the main library is compiled into another file (like how frameworks like Angular or React works), this configuration will be required.
+This configuration option uses the API `engineResourcePath` and is often not required as these files usually are in the same location with the main library file (dbr.js).
+However, in cases where the engine files are not in the same location as the main library file (for example, with frameworks like Angular or React, dbr.js is compiled into another file), this configuration will be required.

   The following code uses the jsDelivr CDN, feel free to change it to your own location of these files.

   ``` javascript
   import DBR from "dynamsoft-javascript-barcode";
   DBR.BarcodeScanner.engineResourcePath = "https://cdn.jsdelivr.net/npm/dynamsoft-javascript-barcode@8.2.3/dist/";